Testing Quantum Mechanics using Noisy Quantum Computers

-Our primary motivation is to obtain evidence for or against the hypothesis that quantum mechanics emerges from a local classical theory, which we define as a theory that can be formalized as a (possibly continuous) cellular automaton \cite{WolframNKS,Hooft,HooftOntology}.
-This possibility is often referred to as emergent quantum mechanics (EmQM) \cite{EmQM}, for which there have been several preliminary proposals \cite{Hooft,HooftBook,Adler,VanchurinEntropic,VanchurinWorld,VanchurinNeural}.
-We are also motivated by recent progress in tensor network \cite{OrusTN,IsometricTN,2dDMRG,canonicalPEPS,tensorMC,SlagleTensor} and neural network \cite{MendlNeural,SchmittNeural2D,PollmannNeural,JonssonNN} algorithms and the possibility that future algorithms might yield a model of EmQM.
-Note that many local classical theories are not local hidden variable theories, which implies that they are not ruled out by Bell experiments; see \appref{app:Bell}{E} for an explanation.
+Our primary motivation is to obtain evidence for or against the hypothesis that quantum mechanics emerges from a local classical model.
+We define a local classical model to be any lattice model that is classical (i.e. not quantum) with local dynamics.
+That is, a local classical model consists of a lattice, where the state at each lattice site is defined by a finite list of numbers (which does not grow with the system size), and the time evolution of each lattice site only depends on the state of nearby sites.
+We allow the time evolution to be stochastic and either discrete or continuous.
+Cellular automata \cite{WolframNKS,Hooft,HooftOntology} and local classical lattice Hamiltonians (and Lagrangians) are examples of local classical models.
+Although there have been many preliminary attempts to construct a model of emergent quantum mechanics (EmQM) \cite{EmQM,SlaglePreskill,Hooft,HooftBook,Adler,VanchurinEntropic,VanchurinWorld,VanchurinNeural,Nelson2012}, it is still not clear to what extent an EmQM model could be consistent with previous experiments.
+We are also motivated by recent progress in tensor network \cite{OrusTN,IsometricTN,2dDMRG,canonicalPEPS,tensorMC} and neural network \cite{MendlNeural,SchmittNeural2D,PollmannNeural,JonssonNN} algorithms and the possibility that future algorithms might yield a model of EmQM.
+Note that many local classical models are not local hidden variable theories, which implies that they are not ruled out by Bell experiments (in addition to the possibility that hidden information could travel significantly faster than light \cite{SlaglePreskill}); see \appref{app:Bell} for further discussion.

-Since local classical theories can be efficiently simulated on classical computers while classical computers (very likely) can not efficiently simulate quantum mechanics \cite{PostIQP,AaronsonSupremacy,CharacterizingSupremacy}, models of EmQM must show discrepancies from quantum theory at sufficiently high complexity \cite{HooftComputers,HooftBook}.
-However, if quantum mechanics emerges at \emph{e.g.} the Planck scale, then an EmQM theory could effectively have at its disposal one CPU core per Planck volume operating at a Planck frequency.
+In order to motivate a strategy for detecting deviations from quantum mechanics, we recall that local classical models can be efficiently simulated on classical computers while classical computers (very likely) can not efficiently simulate quantum mechanics \cite{PostIQP,AaronsonSupremacy,CharacterizingSupremacy}.
+Therefore, models of EmQM must show discrepancies from quantum theory at sufficiently high complexity \cite{HooftComputers,HooftBook}.
+However, if quantum mechanics emerges at \emph{e.g.} the Planck scale, then an EmQM model could effectively have at its disposal the computational power of one CPU core per Planck volume operating at a Planck frequency.
 That is an incredible amount of computational power.
-As such, it is conceivable that a local classical theory could exhibit EmQM well enough to be in agreement with previous experiments, but not the experiment we propose.
+As such, it is conceivable that a local classical model could exhibit EmQM well enough to be in agreement with previous experiments, but not sufficiently complex quantum computations, such as the experiment we propose.